joolstorrentecalo/gitlab-foss/doc/user/application_security/dependency_scanning/index.md

 ## Supported languages and package managers

-The following languages and dependency managers are supported by Dependency Scanning:
+The following languages and dependency managers are supported:

 <!-- markdownlint-disable MD044 -->
 <table class="ds-table">